 The default mode network (DMN) — spanning the mPFC, posterior cingulate cortex, and angular gyrus — activates during rest and mind-wandering.
 But its function is far more consequential than daydreaming.
 The DMN is your brain’s autobiography department.
 It continuously weaves past experiences, present self-concept, and future projections into a coherent narrative.

 Buckner, Andrews-Hanna, and Schacter published foundational work in 2008 showing that the DMN constructs mental simulations of future scenarios anchored to self-concept.
-When your self-concept is accurate, these simulations guide effective decision-making.
+Research by Immordino-Yang (2021) found that when your self-concept is accurate, these simulations guide effective decision-making.
 When your self-concept is distorted — built on inherited expectations, social performance, or outdated survival strategies — the DMN generates projections that feel compelling but lead nowhere productive.

 In my practice, I have seen this pattern hundreds of times.
 A client operates from a self-model that was adaptive at age twenty-two but catastrophically misaligned at forty-five.
 The DMN keeps generating life plans based on the outdated model, and every plan feels subtly wrong.
 The problem is never motivation.
 The problem is the source code running underneath.